Computer Numerical Control

 Computer Numerical Control (CNC) is a flexible method of automation utilizing numbers and letters separately and in combination to program and direct the actions and movements of a variety of machines used in business and industry.
 Wentworth's computer numerical control course provides students with the basic knowledge to seek positions with manufacturers that use machine tools for the cutting and forming of materials.
 Specific topics covered in the course include: CNC drafting principles, machine tool operations, tooling, and program proving routines.

 Wentworth's computer numerical control course is conveniently designed for busy adults, with evening courses that allow you to quickly gain career-enhancing skills.
+Students who complete both the Computer Numerical Control and Machine Tooling programs will receive a certificate of completion in Advanced Manufacturing Training.

 Applicants for this course should have a general knowledge of the machine tools used in industry, speeds/feeds, materials and their applications, and knowledge of mathematics in general.